antonioalberti/novagenesis/README.md

 # 4. How to run NG in the host OS

 In this option, NG programs run locally using host OS shared memory for Interprocess communication.
-No socker is required.
+No socket is required.

 Go to the running folder: